-- Slow Process: Authentication process using SSO is slower than traditional authentication where each app/website maintains their own database containing user data.
-This happens because for every authentication attempt by the user, the application/website has to request the SSO provider for the user's verification data.
+- Slow Process: Authentication process using Single Sign On is slower than traditional authentication where each app/website maintains their own database containing user data.
+This happens because for every authentication attempt by the user, the application/website has to request the Single Sign On provider for the user’s verification data.

 Why SSO is used by Organizations?

 Using Single Sign On services for authentication allows organizations to delegate storage and management of user credentials to a centralized system.
 This prevents the hassle of managing user data and passwords.